Open Our Hearts and Our Hands

 I’m not surprised.
 Many of us like to hold our belongings and our stuff very close.
 A lot of us don’t want to give stuff away – if it has to go, we sell it.
 We worked hard for these things.
 We earned them.
 Some of this stuff might be ‘worth something someday’.

 Well, a lot of our stuff could be worth something to someone else who has less than us today if we could just loosen our grip on it and give it away.
-Some of our stuff is broken and worthless and shouldn’t even be given away.
+Some of our stuff is broken and worthless and should be thrown away.
 The bottom line – we need to be able to let go of it.

 The Israelites couldn’t do it, either, so they lost the chance to see God work in a supernatural way in their lives through celebrating the Year of Jubilee.
 They didn’t experience the joy and freedom of having open hands when it came to their ‘stuff’.